Work Experience for Animal Science Students

 - What does it involve?

 Students can gain experience in any animal industry/species that interests them.
 We do, however, encourage students to try to experience as many different types as possible throughout their time at University.
-Examples of industries and species that previous students have experienced include the Roseworthy Farm (sheep and beef cattle), Roseworthy Piggery, Adelaide Zoo, Animal Welfare League (dogs and cats).
+Examples of industries and species that previous students have experienced include the Roseworthy Farm (sheep and beef cattle), Roseworthy Piggery, Adelaide Zoo (wildlife), Animal Welfare League (dogs and cats).

 - What do I need to do?